Community and Social Events

 Many who come to live at Sevenoaks Place and Lambarde Cottages choose to join in a variety of social activities including coffee mornings, lunches and outings.
 There is also a strong tradition of residents organising their own fundraising events for worthy causes.

 The Burlington Room at Sevenoaks Place is available to all residents of both sets of properties.
 A large bright room, it is equipped with tables, chairs, armchairs, books and games, and there is also a small kitchen.
 The residents hold a weekly coffee morning, regular parties and social events, and the room is also available for private functions with their families or friends.
-A monthly lunch is provided by the catering team at Sevenoaks School.
+A monthly lunch and a Christmas lunch are provided by the catering team at Sevenoaks School.
 During the summer months, residents also socialise in the gardens of Sevenoaks Place.

 I enjoy living here and I like the community environment because when you don’t work you don’t meet people to make friends.